faabiopontes/fictional-university/README.md

 - Documentation is [here](https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata)

 ## WP Blocks VS Our Own Blocks

 - If we use a lot of WP Blocks the problem is when you need to update them
 - Since what is saved in the database is the HTML, when we need to update multiple posts to a new format we have to go one by one

+## Custom Queries

+- Load whatever you want, whenever you want